deftasparagusanaconda/gapprox/documentation/manual.md

 to enhance performance, certain functions or parts of gapprox may use external libraries if they are present, such as `scipy.fft` instead of a custom FFT implementation

-furthermore, certain critical parts of gapprox may be directly compiled to C using Cython. it might yield a performance increase of 2x at not much inconvenience (although this is not done in the official gapprox implementation for simplicity reasons)
+furthermore, certain critical parts of gapprox may be directly compiled to C using Cython at not much inconvenience (although this is not done in the official gapprox implementation for simplicity reasons)

 </details>